What are mRNA COVID-19 vaccines, including the Pfizer-BioNTech and Moderna vaccines, that are authorized for children down to 6 months of age?

 - Feelings of having a fast-beating, fluttering, or pounding heart

 My child has allergies.
 Can they be vaccinated?

 If your child has an allergy to any ingredient in the Pfizer-BioNTech or Moderna vaccine, or to a previous dose of the Pfizer-BioNTech or Moderna vaccine, they should not receive this vaccine.
 Here are ingredients for the Pfizer-BioNTech vaccine.
 Here are the ingredients for the Moderna vaccine.

 If your child has had an immediate allergic reaction of any severity to another vaccine or injectable therapy, it is a precaution to getting a COVID-19 vaccine.
-This does not mean that your child cannot get the Pfizer-BioNTech vaccine.
-You should talk with your child’s health care provider about the risks and benefits of your child getting the Pfizer-BioNTech COVID-19 vaccine.
+This does not mean that your child cannot get the Pfizer-BioNTech or Moderna vaccine.
+You should talk with your child's healthcare provider about the risks and benefits of your child getting the Pfizer-BioNTech or Moderna COVID-19 vaccine.

 Can COVID-19 vaccines affect puberty and/or the future fertility of my child?

-No. There is no evidence that any vaccine, including COVID-19 vaccines, cause fertility side effects.
+No. There is no evidence that any vaccine, including COVID-19 vaccines, affect fertility.
 Additionally, the vaccine does not affect puberty.
 For more information, visit ny.gov/getthevaxfacts.

 Parents, guardians, and community members should all be aware of good sources of information from trusted, credible organizations regarding the COVID-19 vaccine and children.
 New York State recommends the following links for those seeking more information, as well as resources that can help explain and guide conversations with their children.

 Where can I find more information about the COVID-19 vaccines?